-+ option compiles the code and generates a shared library.
-The name of the shared library is the filename
++ option compiles the code and generates a shared library

 + command rebuilds the library only if the ROOT macro or any of the files it includes

 are newer than the library.
-To force recompiling the library in any case, use
+To force a recompilation of the library, use

 To force compilation with debug symbols, type: